gallarotti/collaborative-minds/blog/builiding-an-SPA-2-setup.md

 This will stop the database server, completely remove the data folder it relies on, and then restart the server, which will reinitialize itself and create a new data folder with the same name at the same exact location.

+#### Note
+I believe that having these "reset scripts" handy will become very useful when you find yourself working on multiple projects at the same time.
+Sure you could have multiple Neo4J servers running on your machine, one for every project you work on, but I feel that after a while it might become unfeasible to do so.
+So when you switch project development all you have to do is remove your DB data folder as shown above, and then run your project cypher reset script.